takemaru/graphillion/README.md

 Overview
 --------------------------------------------------------------------------------

-Graphillion is a Python library for efficient *graphset operations*.
+Graphillion is a Python library for efficient *graphset* operations.
 Unlike existing graph tools such as [NetworkX], which are designed to manipulate just a single graph at a time, Graphillion handles a large *set* of graphs very efficiently.
 Surprisingly, trillions of